mimiframework/Mimi.jl/docs/src/userguide.md

 ### Updating an external parameter

-When `setparameter` is called, it creates an external parameter by the name provided, and stores the provided value(s).
+When `set_parameter!` is called, it creates an external parameter by the name provided, and stores the provided value(s).
 It is possible to later change the value(s) associated with that parameter name.
 Use the following available function:

 ```julia
 update_external_parameter(mymodel, :parametername, newvalues)